 The Middle Way

-I live near the northwest-most border of the city of Philadelphia.
-One among dozens of neighborhoods, Mount Airy is a diverse community of artists, activists, writers, gardeners and thinkers.
+I live near the northwest border of Philadelphia.
+One among dozens of neighborhoods, Mount Airy is a diverse community of artists, activists, writers, gardeners, families and thinkers.
 Neighbors care for each other.
 Tolerance and kindness are ubiquitous.
 Education is valued.
-Spirituality holds an important place in the heart of many of the citizens.
-I've traveled the world and found no peer.
+Spirituality holds an important place in the hearts of many.
+Traveling the world, I've found no peer.

 Finding Ivy Hill

 My studio overlooks the Ivy Hill Cemetery and, despite living in a jam-packed neighborhood, the view from my window extends four hundred yards.
 Grass and trees as far as the eye can see, with the exception of those days when slow processions bury loved ones.

 Finding yellow doves

 A legend exists of three brilliant yellow doves that descend from heaven following the departure of the final mourner from a burial site.
 Within minutes of the casket being left alone for the first time, it’s said that the doves drop from the sky to accompany the soul on its journey to the other side.

 Having witnessed dozens of burial rites from a distance, I’ve seen the doves only once .
 Hovering over a drum circle that gathered after the casket had been lowered, their color was unmistakable.